AayushAgrawal2003/camera_socket/README.md

 To create a simple JPG encoded API you can just run \
 python API/create_and_publish.py \
 This should also run a gnork server for test \
-You can now view data simply in the browser \
+You can now view data simply in the browser.

 "LocalIP:8001/stream/0", \
 "LocalIP:8001/stream/1", \